 There are many reasons to get a professional real estate appraisal.
 Every year, countless people in the United States buy, sell or refinance their own slice of the American Dream.
-Most, if not all, of these transactions include a simple line item for an appraisal.
+Most, if not all, of these transactions include a simple line item for a home appraisal.
 It has become an understood and accepted part of a real estate transaction.
 “Let’s bring in the expert and make sure we’re not spending too much on this property.”

 For homeowners, a real estate appraisal is the linchpin to buying or selling their home.
 It allows the property transactions to occur among the buyer, seller, real estate agent and mortgage lender.